hermannlu/plsc-31101-yilu/README.md

 #### Data/
 1.
-2. potus.csv: Contains data from the document urls
+2. potus.csv: Contains data from the document urls with 4 variables:
+- *party*: politcal parties that the presidents affiliated with.
+- *speaker*: politicians/organizations who delivered the public remarks.
+- *date*: dates on which the public remarks delivered.
+- *text*: content of the public remarks.

 #### Results/
 1. Frequency across time.png: Graphs the number of public remarks mentioning "socialism" in different time periods
-2. Who talks about socialism most.png:
+2. Who talks about socialism most.png: Graphs 10 people who
-3. Trump.png: Visualizes the most frequent terms that Trump used when talking about socialism
+3. Trump.png: Visualizes the most frequent terms that Donald J. Trump used when talking about socialism.
-4. Obama.png:
-5. Reagan.png
+4. Obama.png: Visualizes the most frequent terms that Barack Obama used when talking about socialism.
+5. Reagan.png: Visualizes the most frequent terms that Ronald Reagan used when talking about socialism.

 ## More Information

 Author name: Yi Lu
-Email: lu114514[at]uchicago.edu
+Email: lu114514@uchicago.edu

 Das ist das Ende!
 (This is the end!)